From Tom Seaver to Dwight Gooden to David Wright, A look at the New York Mets past, present and future.

 When you are Coached by such a great figure, you produce many memorable student-athletes.
 In my two years in his program I had some incredible teammates and made some lifelong friends.
 I played with the greatest individual leader-captain of anything I have come across- Brian Donnellan(’89 Captain).
 “Cap” as I nicknamed him used a phrase that sticks with me til this day- Stand for something or fall for everything.
 Joe Marinaro progressed more from his sophomore year to senior year than any player could hope for.
 Their is a reason he started for 3 years at The University of Michigan and served as captain in 1995.
 Scary intense.
 You can travel to the ends of the Earth and not find a harder worker and more self made player.
 Our other captain in ’89- Johnny Thompson- was quite simply the best player I have ever seen.
 He could do anything athletically and I spent everyday at practice trying to beat him.
 IN ANYTHING!
 He was great to me and proud that I made it thru training camp. (or surprised?!)
 Hunter Lochman and Pat Finn(’89) also make the list for being great teammates and welcoming me- the rookie junior- to the team.
 Peter Reming?
 Nobody got more out of less than this guy, he was my size(5’9,140ish) and started on defense for a team that posted 7 shutouts.
 Bad guys be on alert, he is now a cop in Andover!
 Things did not go as expected for me heading into my senior year off the field and many of my teammates(Under Coach Collins’ direction/Urging)- Brett Hammond, Dave Blank, Jeff Hurley, Andy Carleton, Scott Bernard, Mark Avery, Greg Dyer, Ryan Beal, Matt Perry and Stefan Fodor(’90 team)- all stepped up huge.
 For a guy who missed most of his Junior Year with a shoulder injury!
 I mention all of these people not for cause but effect.
 They bought into Coach’s family concept- We will all win and lose together, star or bench warmer.
 The spirit of 51 and NEVER, EVER Quitting in anything- on or off the field- was never more in play.

 Finally, I want to talk about the 3 Men who have assumed the coaching positions Coach Collins manned previously.
-First, Coach Peter Comeau , who served as an assistant for football during my high school years, who runs both the Winter and Spring Track Teams.
+First, Coach Peter Comeau , who served as an assistant for football during my high school years, now runs both the Winter and Spring Track Teams.
 We all like to think we were Coach Collins’ favorite and he did love us all.
 But if you had a Mount Rushmore for his “guys” Coach Comeau would be on it.
 EASILY.
 Anyone who has meet Peter needs to be reminded of this fact- He is the greatest hurdler in the history of Andover High.
 What makes this more astonishing is Coach does not have ideal body type for Hurdles.
 He was under 5’10 and stocky, hardly Edwin Moses.
 Yet he won All State and All New England in the low then Intermediate Hurdles.
 Coach Collins would tell anyone who wanted to listen how proud he was of Peter claiming ” he had never seen a more remarkable feat in track in my entire life.”
 When you have someone of this intensity and work ethic, you want him Coaching.
 When he wasn’t yelling or kicking me in the rear end, Coach Comeau was on Coach Collins’ track staff for 9 years before taking over.
 Andover High could not be under better care with Coach Comeau and we are lucky to have him.
 Coach Collins is applauding as I type this.
 And Peter, the nickname you gave me still sticks— 30 years later!!!!!!!!!!!!!

 As much of an impact as Coach Collins had on me, Our relationship does not even happen if I did not win the lottery when I meet Ken Maglio in 1985.
 Mr. Maglio, who became the AHS Football Coach in 1997 and served til 2009, was a popular Physical Education teacher at West Junior High.
 He was also a long time freshman football Coach for the Andover as well.
 His style was different than Coach Collins but like him, he looked out for kids and loved smaller guys like me.
 He nicknamed me Floppy and still calls me that to this day.
 But the biggest thing he did for me was get me focused into academics and school.
 Before becoming his student manager on the Baseball team for two years, I was on my way to one of the 3 things- a technical school, jail or cemetery.
 I avoided all 3 and Mr. Maglio was a major reason why.
 Coach Collins stood up and fought for this man when he was caught in a political power struggle.
 EJ Perry- The oldest of 4 Perry brothers to play for the Golden Warriors- has done amazing work with our Football program and won 2 Merrimack Valley Conference Titles already.
 I have known the Perry’s for almost 35 years and Like Peter and Mags, EJ is the right man to fill the shoes of the man.
 I will never forget going to his younger brother Matt’s birthday party in 2nd or 3rd grade.
 We had a track and field meet in the back yard!
 EJ likes to tell a story of how Coach Collins helped him in high school when he was struggling academically.
 Coach told him his history term paper would be on the Pole Vaulting.(Not coincidently EJ’s event) EJ did a great job and you now see a coach who is doing amazing things and will continue to do so.